 Tuck Everlasting is full of symbolism.
 Students will begin thinking about life and death including the best ways to live life.
 This quote is just of sample of what the novel entails, “Don’t be afraid of death; be afraid of an unlived life.
 You don’t have to live forever, you just have to live.”

 Another important concept is the idea that life is like a Ferris wheel.
 This graphic organizer helps students begin their thoughts at the beginning of the novel.
-Just click on the image to download the pdf version of this organizer.
+This organizer is also included in the sample handout.

 Tuck Everlasting Book Unit contains graphic organizers for an interactive notebook and game activities.
-Vocabulary, constructive response writing, and skill practice are all included.
+Vocabulary, constructed response writing, and skill practice are all included.